camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/twilio-webhook.md

 - **Correlation key (process)** is a FEEL expression that defines the correlation key for the subscription.
 This corresponds to the **Correlation key** property of a regular **Message Intermediate Catch Event**.
 - **Correlation key (payload)** is a FEEL expression used to extract the correlation key from the incoming message.
 This expression is evaluated in the Connector Runtime, and the result is used to correlate the message.

-For example, if your correlation key is defined with a process variable named `myCorrelationKey`, and you want to correlate by the `FromCountry` property in the request body, which contains:
+For example, if your correlation key is defined with a process variable named `myCorrelationKey`, and you want to correlate by the `Body` property in the request body, which contains:

 ```
 {
   "body": {
     "ApiVersion": "2010-04-01",
     "FromCountry": "EU",
-    "Body": "Hello world",
+    "Body": "Continue process",
     "SmsStatus": "received"
     ...
   }